-Oregano is a perennial herb that has many benefits.
+Oregano or oreganos as some call it, is a perennial herb that has many benefits.
 The plant is approximately 50 cm tall, and its purple leaves are 2 to 3 cm long.
-The scientific name for oregano is Origanum vulgare.
+Its scientific name is Origanum vulgare.

 For thousands of years, oregano has been proven valuable in both medicinal treatment and culinary use.

 It is native to the Mediterranean area, and it is closely related to mint.
 Its genus is in the same family as mentha.